 I respectfully disagree with writers who assert that US Naval dominance is so strong that a single Chinese carrier is effectively useless.
 It is true that the US has eleven carriers on active duty, some others in reserve, and is even building a new type- the Gerald Ford class- to replace older hulls.
 And it is also true that each US carrier is larger and can carry more aircraft than this new Chinese aircraft carrier.
 But side by side statistical comparisons only tell part of the story.

-During the Second World War, Japanese aircraft carriers often carried fewer aircraft and were less well defended than their American counterparts.
+Second World War, Japanese aircraft carriers often carried fewer aircraft and were less well defended than their American counterparts.
 This did not stop the carriers Shokaku and Zuikaku from sinking the USS Lexington and crippling the USS Yorktown in the Battle of the Coral Sea even though the two sides had approximately the same number of aircraft to throw at one another.
 Battles do not always resolve in favor of the side with the most or the best guns.
 Skill and luck always play a vital role.
 It is therefore dangerous to simply assume that Shi Lang poses no technical threat to a US carrier battle group operating near China.
 Aircraft carrier battle groups can fall prey to the ravages of luck and Clausewitz's "friction" the same way Japan's carrier force ran headlong into them at Midway.

 Analysis of the threat Shi Lang does or does not pose simply cannot be judged by looking at technical characteristics.
 However, this is not a sop to the Pentagon side of the argument – even though a Chinese carrier poses a technical threat to US naval vessels, the very nature of the geographic location of China means that no Chinese carrier force will ever be even as much of a threat to US interests as the Soviet Union's carrier fleet once was.
 Budgets do not need to go up, folks.